mariasoria/template-engine-kata/README.md

 ## The Problem

-We want to recreate a templating system which replaces a marked text using a predefined dictionary.
-We will give two different inputs to this component: the template text, and dictionary.
+We want to recreate a templating library which replaces certain marked text using a predefined dictionary.
+We will give two different inputs to this component: the template text and the dictionary.
 Expecting that the output will be the replaced text.

 Input: